top of page

 Type of Class: Students that attend this class and do the homework do not need to do additional learning outside of the class to learn this subject.

 PreReqs: Should be able to read and write to be successful in this class.
-If your child is just learning these skills, please let us know so that we can provide accomodations.
+If your child is just learning these skills, please let us know so that we can provide accommodations.

 Science Explorers will study 9 different science topics over 3 years, so your student can remain in this hands-on science experience for 3 years, and then graduate into our Science Investigators class for another 9 science topics taught over 3 years!